sditwyx/SgrE.github.io/_pages/about.md

 ----
 It will be regularly updated.

+2018-03 One paper is accepted by IEEE Transctions on Image Processing.

 2018-02 Attend AAAI2018 in New Orleans, USA.

 2017-11 One paper is accepted by AAAI2018.